earthly/website/blog/_posts/2023-04-20-more-on-python-data-classes.md

     Learn more about Python data classes and their features in this tutorial.
 Discover how to set default values, exclude fields from the constructor, create fields post-initialization, and use slots for more efficient data classes.
 last_modified_at: 2023-07-19
 ---
 **This article explores the benefits of Python data classes.
-Earthly maintains consistent and efficient Python data class builds in your CI pipeline.
+Earthly maintains consistent and efficient Python builds in your CI pipeline.
 [Check it out](/).**

 Since their introduction in Python 3.7, data classes have emerged as a popular choice for Python classes that store data.
 In a [previous tutorial](/blog/python-data-classes), we talked about what data classes are and some of their features, including out-of-the-box support for object comparison, type hints, and default values of fields.
 In this follow-up tutorial, we'll continue to explore some more features of Python data classes.